bcgov/post-secondary-supply-model/README.md

 ### To Run

 This repo stores all data on the LAN or on secure SQL Servers.
 To connect to LAN folders, use [safepaths](https://github.com/bcgov/safepaths) to securely store a path to a LAN folder.
-After installing safepaths, use the write the following code at your console
+After installing safepaths, write the following code at your console

 ```r
 library(safepaths)